Research in the Morris Lab

 Cell fate is flexible

-The evaluation of cell fate has been confounded the the lack of any systematic means by which to assess the fidelity of engineered cells.
-We were involved in the development of ‘CellNet’, a network biology-based computational platform that accurately evaluates cell fate through gene regulatory network reconstruction and generates hypotheses for improving cell differentiation protocols (see Cahan et al., Cell 2014, and Morris et al., Cell 2014).
+The evaluation of cell fate has been confounded by the lack of any systematic means by which to assess the fidelity of engineered cells.
+We were involved in the development of ‘CellNet’, a network biology-based computational platform that accurately evaluates cell fate through gene regulatory network reconstruction and generates hypotheses for improving cell differentiation protocols (see Cahan et al., Cell, 2014, and Morris et al., Cell, 2014).
 Using this platform we surveyed a range of engineered cells and found that cells derived via directed differentiation more faithfully recapitulated target cell identity than cells generated by direct conversion.
 These directly converted cells commonly failed to silence expression programs of the original cell type, and illicit gene expression programs were frequently induced.
-Employing induced hepatocytes (iHeps) generated from fibroblasts as a prototypical conversion, our computational and functional analyses showed that iHeps behave as embryonic progenitors with the potential to functionally engraft both the liver and colon.
-We found that these engineered cells resembled mature colonic epithelium only after transplantation into the colon niche.
+Employing induced endoderm progenitors (iEPs) generated from fibroblasts as a prototypical conversion, our computational and functional analyses showed that iEPs behave as embryonic progenitors with the potential to functionally engraft both the liver and colon.
+We found that these engineered cells resembled mature colonic epithelium after transplantation into the colon niche.

-Our earlier studies have demonstrated that iHeps cultured in vitro possess partial hepatic and intestinal fate.
-We went on to show that iHeps have intestinal potential and can functionally engraft a mouse model of acute colitis.
-After 12 days in the colon niche, recovered iHeps were almost indistinguishable from native colonic epithelium.
-This maturation of engineered hepatocytes following transplantation suggests that full potential can be unlocked from engineered cells.
-We are tracking the maturation of iHeps in the liver and colon at the single cell level following transplantation.
+We continue to focus on the development of new single-cell technologies to track cell identity (see Guo et al., BioRxiv, 2018).
+Our main focus is to apply these tools to a broad range of reprogramming systems to uncover the general mechanisms of cell fate conversion.
+In addition, we are tracking the maturation of iEPs in the intestine at the single-cell level following transplantation.
 Mapping these in vivo differentiation steps will help guide maturation in vitro and also assist in identifying factors to promote liver repopulation and maturation.
 This line of investigation will aid in answering important questions about silencing of the donor cell program and establishment of the target cell GRNs.